DashInvests/manual/1 - Manual.md

 What gets us going is helping companies realize their potential.
 We are happiest when we are “in it” with you, introducing you to customers, helping close candidates, whiteboarding a set of features, pushing back on your plan to announce your fancy new product release, or getting that late night call that you think things aren’t working out with the person you just spent six months to recruit.
 We feed off your enthusiasm, and hope to help you build even more of it.

-We intend to earn the trust all the founders we work with.
+We intend to earn the trust of all the founders we work with.
 We commit to being available to you whenever you want to talk.
 We try to notice when it’s "a moment," and especially important to lead with empathy.
 We recognize that issues around the personal finances of founders are particularly important and often go undiscussed -- We commit to treating founders' personal financial information, when they share it with us, with confidentiality and respect.
 We intend to use our knowledge to help you and your companies.

 We also know startups are not all roses and sunshine, even for the best of companies.
 We aspire to be most helpful to you when times are tough.